-Hugo is the Managing Director and has been driving the business forward since the beginning!
+Hugo is the Founder and Managing Director and has been driving the business forward since the beginning!
 Hugo focuses on our life skills courses both non-residentially in London and residentially for international students.

 He is a super keen sportsman – and plays any sport that involves a ball to unwind, particularly cricket, rugby, hockey and golf.
 He also enjoys caring for his beloved window boxes!
 Before founding Role Models, Hugo worked as a Management Consultant in the healthcare sector, which he thoroughly enjoyed.

 Hugo’s Role Model is Jane Austen; a lady who managed to make ‘olden day’ everyday life come alive.